t-mullen/logoot-crdt/README.md

 Returns the current state of the CRDT.
 Can be passed into the constructor of another sequence to transfer state or into `setState()`.

 ### `doc.setState(state)`
 Sets the current state of the CRDT.
-Equivalent to constructing a new instance.
+Equivalent to constructing a new instance with the given state.

 Changing the state is unsafe; edits may have been made while you are transfering state that will need to be integrated.
 The best way to handle this is a two-step sync: